nfroidure/whook/packages/whook-method-override/README.md

   // (...)

 +  // Add method override to the server
 +  $.register(
-+    wrapHTTPRouterWithSwaggerUI(initHTTPTransaction),
++    wrapHTTPTransactionWithMethodOverride(initHTTPTransaction),
 +  );

   return $;